 Klinefelter syndrome affects men, and gives them a tall stature, along with other symptoms.
 It can sometimes go unnoticed, and this is the result of having an extra X chromosome.

-Considered the father of genetics, Gregor Mendel created the law of assortment through experiments with peas, noting that there are dominant and recessive genes.
+Considered the father of modern genetics, Gregor Mendel researched the way dominant and recessive genes worked.